codedevbrad/svelteJs_redis_heroku_git_workflow/README.md

 # to do
+- error: heroku not installing dev dependancies?.
+    - do add this a build script for heroku?
+    - only add morgan if production is dev.
+    - how does heroku work with dev dependancies.

 - add env files to heroku
 - make sure app runs with env files
 - move other project here